coletdjnz/saa/docs/streamer-args.md

     streamlink_args: # any extra command line arguments you want to sent to Streamlink
      - "--twitch-disable-hosting"

+    # if you do not want rclone to run for this stream, remove this section
     rclone:
         remote_dir: "DemoRemote:/location/to/move/to" # required
         operation: "move" # default is move, overwrites config.yml